Ks89/My-MEAN-website-client/README.md

 4. execute this command 'npm install' into the app_client folder
 4. execute this command 'redis-server
 5. execute this command 'mongod' (on Mac OSX use 'sudo mongod')
-6. execute this command 'nodemon' to start this application on http://localhost:3000 (as you can see this branch doesn't use gulp, at the moment.
-I want to replace gulp with another tool).
+6. execute this command 'nodemon' to start this application on http://localhost:3000

-Attention: there are some problems with browserSync on Mac, so reload the page on Google Chrome to be able to show this application.
+7. execute this command 'npm start' into app_client folder to start this application on http://localhost:3100

+This will start this application at http://localhost:3100

 ## How to run tests (server-side)
 If you want to run server's tests execute these commands:

 1. mocha test-server-integration
 2. mocha test-client-unit/3dparty-passport-test.js
 3. mocha test-client-unit/auth-experimental-collapse-db.js